carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 Right now we load the jobs from a local JSON file, now its time to fetch from a remote API.
 The base url for this is [JSCamp API](https://jscamp-api.vercel.app/api/jobs) and for the documentation for it [check the docs in the lesson](https://www.jscamp.dev/introduccion-a-react/llamada-a-la-api).

 Ill start making a new branch, before doing the fetch with the API I'll start fixing some bugs with the search form.
+Also i'll add a new useFilters hook on the Search page for better separation of concerns.

 🟡 Last updated on December 14th, 2025.